Skip to main content

 Video: "Hanging Glaciers" (Courtesy of UBC Virtual Soil Learning Resources)

-This page titled 19.4: Landforms of Alpine Glaciation is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Michael E. Ritter (The Physical Environment) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 19.4: Landforms of Alpine Glaciation is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Michael E. Ritter (The Physical Environment) via source content that was edited to the style and standards of the LibreTexts platform.